Here are 18 important tips to prevent teacher burnout!

 6. Have and maintain outside hobbies

 Teaching music cannot be our only source of joy.
 Living life in balance is important.
+If we have no hobbies, it likely means we are investing too much time in our job.
+As a result, our life is out of balance.

-7. Take care of our health
+7. Take care of your health

 Eat well, exercise, sleep.
 It’s easier to say than to do.
 If we don’t feel well, everyone loses out.